 Once again the Australian report with its many pages of defoliant mission data was been denied to researchers contracted to the Government of the day.
 By an organisation that claims all veterans are members of their whanau.

 Whilst the study was an informative appraisal of the difficulty of measuring birth defects and cancers in Vietnam Veterans children using epidemiology, something I had identified for myself years earlier, it was the incorrect assertion on exposure that was to earn the wrath of a number of Vietnam Veterans in emails to the author of the what was to be labelled the “McLeod Report”.
+But the report was considered definitive by Veterans Affairs because like its predecessor the "Reeves" it formally introduced other childrens' conditions, albeit with much less confidence than spina bifida, to the prescribed list.

 It was the possibility that all this angst been directed at Dr McLeod could be perceived as reflecting on all Vietnam Veterans that the officer ilk finally came on board and started politically organising another investigation.